jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Bakekujira.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Leviathan's Call (Su): >
-SpecialAbilities: Leviathan's Call (Su) The tone of a bakekujira's eerie song varies from that of a wistful memory to a burning hatred.
+    The tone of a bakekujira's eerie song varies from that of a wistful memory to a burning hatred.
 As a standard action, a bakekujira can sing.
 Living creatures within a 120- foot radius of a singing bakekujira must succeed at a DC 28 Will save or become fascinated or frightened (bakekujira's choice) for 1 round.
 Any creature that succeeds at this save cannot be affected by the same bakekujira's leviathan's call ability for 24 hours.
 This is a sonic mind-affecting effect.
 The save DC is Charisma-based.
   Resonant Song (Su): >
     As a standard action every 1d4 rounds, the bakekujira can release a damaging resonance, dealing 12d8 points of sonic damage to creatures in a 60-foot cone (Fortitude DC 28 for half).
 The save DC is Charisma-based.
   Smashing Breach (Ex): >